kaylamarietorres/kaylamarietorres.github.io/essays/artificialIntelligence.md

 <img class="center" src="../img/artificialIntelligence/header.png">

 ## I. Introduction
+Artificial Intelligence is becoming ever present as we make our way through college, everyone seems to be using it these days.
+But are our uses of AI holding us back or truly helping us?
+Are we becoming more comfortable with taking shortcuts?
 ## II.
 Personal Experience with AI
 ### Experience WOD
 During an experience WOD I would use ChatGPT if I needed to fix a small error in my code that I was stumped on.
 For example, I would copy and paste my code into Chat GPT in order to get feedback on any error there might be in my code.
 I wanted a quick answer and I wouldn't spend much time on it because I knew if I needed it there was a video at the bottom of the experience WOD to help me.
 If the help wasn't fast and quick, I would move on to the video.
 I'm aware that the point of the experience WODs are to be able complete them on my own in the time given and that I was able to submit multiple tries to solidify the concept and process in my head, similar to muscle memory.